1. Fire up the barbecue

 5. The healthy secrets of the red snapper

-You'll often find red snapper on the Caribbean menu - it's delicious and its health benefits are varied.
-Apart from being an excellent, low-fat source of protein, it provides almost your entire recommended daily amount of vitamin D. Serve a Caribbean citrus salad alongside for a hit of vitamin C.
+You’ll often find red snapper on the Caribbean menu – it’s delicious and its health benefits are varied.
+Apart from being an excellent, low-fat source of protein, it makes a valuable contribution to your vitamin D intake.
+Serve a Caribbean citrus salad alongside for a hit of vitamin C.

 I love the versatility of sweet potatoes and often use them in a variety of dishes.
 They are particularly tasty baked with spring onions, the juice and zest of an orange, salt and pepper plus a squirt of extra virgin oil.
-Apart from being full of vitamins C, D and B6 and the minerals iron, magnesium and potassium, they release natural sugars slowly into the bloodstream, helping to ensure your body receives a balanced and regular source of energy.
+Apart from being a useful source of vitamin C and the minerals iron, magnesium and potassium, they release natural sugars slowly into the bloodstream, helping to ensure your body receives a balanced and regular source of energy.

 7. Spice things up with a Scotch bonnet